WIN News: Southern New South Wales & ACT

-In southern New South Wales and the ACT, WIN News produces half-hour bulletins for four markets, one serving the Wollongong and Illawarra areas, one serving Riverina and the Central West areas and the other for Canberra and its surrounding areas.
-Both programs are produced and broadcast from WIN's Wollongong headquarters with news gathering teams and camera crews based in Canberra.
+In southern New South Wales and the ACT, WIN News currently produces statewide-based, half-hour bulletins for five markets: Wollongong and the Illawarra, Wagga Wagga and the Riverina, the Central West, Griffith and the Murrumbidgee, and one for Canberra and its surrounding areas.
+Bulletins are produced and broadcast from WIN's Wollongong headquarters with news gathering teams and camera crews also based in Canberra.

-The bulletins are presented by Bruce Roberts with sport presenter Melissa Russell and weather forecasts are presented by Sarah Cawte.
+The bulletins are presented by Bruce Roberts (Illawarra, Griffith and the ACT) and Georgia Elsley (Riverina and the Central West), with sport presenter Jared Constable and weather forecasts are presented by Bo Jeong.

 The head of news for New South Wales and the ACT is Rob Beaumont.